OpenINF/.github/README.md

 <br />

-> **Note**: This is a repository for default metadata and community health files
+> **Note**: This is a _special_ repository for default metadata and community health files
-> for use across all projects in the [@openinf](https://github.com/openinf)
-> organization.
-If a given community health file doesn't exist for a repository,
+> for use across all projects in the [**@openinf**] organization on GitHub.
+If a given file
-> the organization-wide defaults in this repository will be used.
+> doesn't exist for a repository, the organization-wide defaults in this repository will be used.

 <br />